Let me draw an example:

 Windows Azure Blob is a service for storing large amounts of unstructured data that can be accessed from anywhere in the world via HTTP or HTTPS.For more information about the blob storage you can read the following link: http://www.windowsazure.com/en-us/develop/net/how-to-guides/blob-storage-v17/

-CDN is an option of the blob storage and that is a global solution for delivering high-bandwidth content by caching blobs and static content: http://www.windowsazure.com/en-us/develop/net/common-tasks/cdn/
+The CDN is an option of the blob storage and that is a global solution for delivering high-bandwidth content by caching blobs and static content: http://www.windowsazure.com/en-us/develop/net/common-tasks/cdn/

-upload the files on your blob storage you can develop your own client or you can use something that exists already, like this: http://azurestorageexplorer.codeplex.com/
+To upload the files on your blob storage you can develop your own client or you can use something that exists already, like this: http://azurestorageexplorer.codeplex.com/

 You just have to create a blob container on your Azure, for this example I created the images container: